-Japanese, it is one of the top ten most spoken languages in the world.
-Whether you are a tourist, a businessman or a student, Japanese is an essential skill for many.
+Japanese is one of the top ten most spoken languages in the world.
+Whether you are a tourist, a businessman, or a student, Japanese is an essential skill for many.

-Duolingo is one of the most popular free language learning apps in this guide.
-It has been in the language teaching market for years but it wasn’t until over a couple of years ago that the Duolingo team launched a Japanese course.
+Duolingo is one of this guide’s most popular free language learning apps.
+It has been in the language teaching market for years, but it wasn’t until a couple of years ago that the Duolingo team launched a Japanese course.

-The great thing about Duolingo is that the creators have ensured that with the Japanese course you can obtain a basic vocabulary and grammar to the equivalent of an upper beginner level (JLPT N5).
+The great thing about Duolingo is that the creators have ensured that with the Japanese course, you can obtain a basic Japanese vocabulary and grammar equivalent to an upper beginner level (JLPT N5).

 - It starts teaching from the building blocks of the Japanese language; Hiragana and Katakana.
-In the beginning romaji is mainly used but as you progress more Hiragana, Katakana and Kanji are introduced.
+In the beginning, romaji is mainly used, but as you progress more, Hiragana, Katakana and Kanji are introduced.

-- It encourages you to make language learning a daily habit!
+- Achieving streaks on the Duolingo app is a fun way to stay consistent with your learning.
+It encourages you to make language learning a daily habit!
 Setting aside 15 minutes a day for language learning is a much more effective way to study and retain new information.
-Achieving streaks on the Duolingo app is a fun way to stay consistent with your learning.

 - You can compete against friends or other learners on the Duolingo leaderboard.
 The competitive side of me loves this feature!

 - The introduction of katakana and kanji feels abrupt with the lack of explanation.
-This is very confusing to learners without any background on how the various Japanese writing systems work.
+This is confusing to learners without any background on how the various Japanese writing systems work.

 Meet Duolingo’s lesser-known cousin, LingoDeer!
 LingoDeer is one of the newer language learning apps on the market and has taken the Duolingo model and enhanced it for Asian languages, specifically Mandarin, Korean and Japanese.